-7. Students may have more opportunities to take certain electives or areas of special interest classes…or even incorporate their interests into their courses.
+There be opportunities to take certain electives or areas of special interest classes…or even incorporate their interests into their courses.

 For instance, a video game design course could assign a video for the student to watch, and ask the student to make their own basic game: